juergenweb/FrontendForms/README.md

 > ⚠️ I highly recommend you to study the examples inside the ['examples'](https://github.com/juergenweb/FrontendForms/tree/main/Examples) folder.
 There you will find a lot of different use cases.
 Some examples are simple, others are more complex.
 There are also examples including file upload.

-Now you are ready to test the module inside your project!
+Now you are ready to use the module inside your project!

 ## Which input types are supported?
 You can find examples of all supported input types inside the 'examples' folder in the inputTypes.php